Starpoint School District seeks to move wrestling team lawsuit to federal court

 The removal order goes on to state that the threat arises from "allegations of sexual harassment."

 When the suit was filed on Feb.
-28, the Gazette was able to obtain and review the filings before all the documents were sealed.
+28, this paper was able to obtain and review the filings before all the documents were sealed.

 The parents involved in the lawsuit include a member of the Starpoint Central Board of Education, Michelle L. Leuer.
 She and her husband, James, brought the legal action on behalf of their son, a 17-year-old senior at the high school and member of the wrestling team.

-Even though the student who has filed suit against the district is 18, and therefore had to be named as an adult in the litigation, the Gazette has chosen not to identify him.
+Even though the student who has filed suit against the district is 18, and therefore had to be named as an adult in the litigation, the US&J has chosen not to identify him.

 When the school district first announced the cancellation of the wrestling team's season, on Feb.
 8, Croft acknowledged "the involvement of law enforcement" into "serious allegations of inappropriate conduct by one or more members of (the) Varsity Wrestling Team."
 The Niagara County Sheriff's Office then confirmed that its Criminal Investigation Bureau (CIB) had "an active investigation focusing on the wrestling team."